amclark42/so-youre-planning-to-vote-2020/README.md

   * By sharing the fact that you voted, you’re helping to normalize the idea that voting is important and that people care about it.
   * Try not to be dismissive of people who don’t intend to vote.
     * If you’re able, talk about it.
 Ask them why they’ve made that choice.
-    * But don’t feel obligated to waste energy on someone who refuses to listen and won’t acknowledge your opinions.
+    * But don’t feel obligated to waste energy on someone who refuses to listen and who won’t acknowledge your opinions.

 ## Prepare to wait for the results